Skip to content

 It became the first college football team to allow three straight touchdowns before the opposing offense stepped on the field.

-After falling behind 35-0 through the first quarter — SU’s largest-ever first-quarter deficit — Syracuse (3-8, 1-6 Atlantic Coast) suffered its worst blowout of the 21st century in an embarrassing 70-7 defeat against No. 9 Notre Dame (9-2, Independent).
+After falling behind 35-0 through the first quarter — SU’s largest-ever first-quarter deficit — Syracuse (3-8, 1-6 Atlantic Coast) suffered its worst blowout of the 21st century in an embarrassing 70-7 defeat at the hands of No. 9 Notre Dame (9-2, Independent).
 The Orange have now lost seven straight games, their longest skid since 2020.

 Syracuse’s 49-0 halftime deficit was its largest of the millennium.
-The 63-point loss was SU’s fourth-largest defeat in program history and most lopsided since a 66-0 loss to Union back in 1893.
-And its 70 points allowed were the most by a Power Four team this year.
+The 63-point loss was SU’s fourth-largest defeat in program history and most lopsided since a 66-0 loss to Union in 1893.
+And the Orange’s 70 points allowed were the most by a Power Four team this season.

 And it just kept getting worse.
 And worse.
 And worse.

 Freshman walk-on quarterback Joe Filardi, who started his second game of the year Saturday, threw two pick-sixes in the first quarter.
 That included his first throw of the contest, which Fighting Irish safety Jalen Stroman ran back for a 44-yard touchdown.
-SU ran the ball with no effectiveness, finishing with 2.2 yards per carry, and it punted six times.
+SU failed to run the ball effectively, finishing with 2.2 yards per carry, and punted six times.

 Syracuse was without its leading rusher Yasin Willis, who was unexpectedly ruled out with an undisclosed injury a day prior, and nobody could pick up the pieces.